 Consider career or relationship changes

-Getting married or having a baby may change which plan option works best for you.
-These qualifying life events allow for a Special Enrollment Period (SEP).
+Getting married or having a baby may change which plan option works best for you or if you qualify for a subsidy.
+These qualifying life events may also allow for a Special Enrollment Period (SEP).
 This is when you can enroll or change your health coverage outside of the Open Enrollment Period (OEP).
-You should ask about a job-based family plan if you and your spouse are covered through your employer or if you qualify for a subsidy.
+You should ask about a job-based family plan if you and your spouse are covered through your employer.

 Review your family's health care needs